isaac-mason/arancini/packages/arancini/README.md

 - 🍱 ‎ Entities are regular objects, components are properties
 - 🔍 ‎ Fast reactive queries powered by bitsets
-- 🧠 ‎ Define Systems with arancini, or bring your own system logic
 - 🧩 ‎ Framework agnostic, plug arancini into whatever you like
+- 🧠 ‎ Define Systems with `arancini/systems`, or bring your own system logic
 - ⚛️ ‎ [Easy integration with React](https://github.com/isaac-mason/arancini/tree/main/packages/arancini-react)
 - 💙 ‎ TypeScript friendly